ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 	For example, consider the risk-outcome pairs *unsafe water source* and *diarrheal diseases*, versus *smoking* and *diabetes*.
-We see that only a simulant's recent exposure to an unsafe water source will effect their probability of suffering from diarrheal diseases in the next week.
+We see that only a simulant's recent exposure to an unsafe water source will affect their probability of suffering from diarrheal diseases in the next week.
 However, the probability of becoming diabetic in the next year will be affected by a simulants entire history of smoking.